AlexOuyang/GalaticDragonGame/README.md

         3. Drag the .framework and drop it into directory: /Library/Frameworks
         4. cd into SDL2_mixer.framework
         5. Sign the framework via command: codesign -f -s - SDL2_mixer
+        6. Link SDL2.framework in GameEngine.xcodeproj

+## Compile and Run:

-* Configure and run on xcode: edit scheme -> Options -> check 'Use custome working directory' and point to the directory containing all the source code.
+Configure and run on xcode: edit scheme -> Options -> check 'Use custome working directory' and point to the directory containing all the source code.
 Then the project should run without any problems.